Vinilificio/vinilificio.com/en/cover-packaging.md

 ### Inner Sleeve

 The inner sleeve are of white or black paper, with a central hole and with or without antistatic polylining.
+They also can be printed on and with or without central hole.

 ### Disco Bag

 Disc bags are particularly suited for DJs as they do not require an internal envelope.
-They have a double central hole and are available in black, white or brown embossed cardboard.
+They have a double central hole and are available in black, white or brown cardboard.
 They also can be printed on.